-If the doctor notices active lesions, he may suggest you to have a caesarean delivery.
-The infection period can be shortened through antiviral drugs which also help in relieving its symptoms.
+If the doctor notices active lesions, he may suggest that you have a Cesarean delivery.
+The infection period can be shortened through antiviral drugs, which also help in relieving its symptoms.

-While different symptoms of neonates are treated separately, patients infected with Rubella are prescribed with mild analgesics and asked to rest.
+While different symptoms of neonates are treated separately, patients infected with rubella are prescribed mild analgesics and plenty of rest.

-When a pregnant woman is infected with this virus, treatment for individual symptoms like hepatomegaly, fatigue and fever is carried out.
+When a pregnant woman is infected with CMV, treatment for individual symptoms like hepatomegaly, fatigue, and fever is carried out.

 In order to prevent contracting TORCH viruses in pregnancy, you can take the following precautions: